 Your ability to exchange classes of MACS may be limited.
-You must own specific classes in the correct proportions to enter into an exchange involving MACS.
-If you do not own such specific classes, you may not be able to obtain them because:
+You must own the right classes in the right proportions to enter into an exchange involving MACS.
+If you do not own the right classes, you may not be able to obtain them because: